DistrictDataLabs/yellowbrick/README.md

 visualizer.poof()
 ```

-For additional information on getting started with Yellowbrick, check out our [examples notebook](https://github.com/DistrictDataLabs/yellowbrick/blob/develop/examples/examples.ipynb).
+For additional information on getting started with Yellowbrick, view the quickstart guide in the [documentation](http://www.scikit-yb.org/en/latest/) and check out our [examples notebook](https://github.com/DistrictDataLabs/yellowbrick/blob/develop/examples/examples.ipynb).

-We also have a [quick start guide](https://github.com/DistrictDataLabs/yellowbrick/blob/master/docs/quickstart.rst).

 ## Contributing to Yellowbrick

 Yellowbrick is an open source project that is supported by a community who will gratefully and humbly accept any contributions you might make to the project.
 Large or small, any contribution makes a big difference; and if you've never contributed to an open source project before, we hope you will start with Yellowbrick!

-Principally, Yellowbrick development is about the addition and creation of *visualizers* -- objects that learn from data and create a visual representation of the data or model.
-Visualizers integrate with scikit-learn estimators, transformers, and pipelines for specific purposes and as a result can be simple to build and deploy.
-The most common contribution is therefore a new visualizer for a specific model or model family.
-We'll discuss in detail how to build visualizers later.
+If you are interested in contributing, check out our [contributor's guide](http://www.scikit-yb.org/en/latest/contributing.html).
 Beyond creating visualizers, there are many ways to contribute:

 - Submit a bug report or feature request on [GitHub Issues](https://github.com/DistrictDataLabs/yellowbrick/issues).
 - Contribute a Jupyter notebook to our examples[ gallery](https://github.com/DistrictDataLabs/yellowbrick/tree/develop/examples).